alisaifee/flask-limiter/doc/source/index.rst

                                       occurred.
 ``RATELIMIT_IN_MEMORY_FALLBACK``      A comma (or some other delimiter) separated string
                                       that will be used when the configured storage is down.
+``RATELIMIT_KEY_PREFIX``              Prefix that is prepended to each stored rate limit key.
+This can be useful when using a
+                                      shared storage for multiple applications or rate limit domains.
 ===================================== ================================================

 .. _ratelimit-string: